Mele-Lab/2025_GTEx_Menopause/README.md

 - coda_pivot_coordinates.R: CODA implementation to test both cell-type and tissue proportion changes with age.

 ### - 10.
 Single-cell analysis
+- Analysis of single-cell data from:
+  - Punzon-Jimenez, P. et al. Effect of aging on the human myometrium at single-cell resolution.
+Nat Commun 15, 945 (2024)
+  - Weigert, M. et al. A cell atlas of the human fallopian tube throughout the menstrual cycle and menopause.
+Nature Communications 16, 1–15 (2025)

+### - 11.
+Spatial transcriptomics visualization
+- spatial_visualization.py: spatial visualization of gene expression to corroborate our findings.
+Spatial data obtained from Punzon-Jimenez, P. et al. Effect of aging on the human myometrium at single-cell resolution.
+Nat Commun 15, 945 (2024)

 ## System requirements
 All the originally generated code has been run in R v4.4.1 or Python v3.11.5, and can be run on any operating system (Linux, macOS, Windows).
 The specific packages needed for each step are specified in the corresponding scripts.
 Each script runs in a few minutes.